 The Talbots continued to live at 66 Marlborough during the 1892-1893 winter season, but moved thereafter the Hotel Cluny at 543 Boylston.
 They continued to own 66 Marlborough and lease it to others.

-By 1895, 66 Marlborough was the home of Miss Sarah Alice Brown and Miss Amelia Lucy Owen, who operated a school for young ladies at the house.
+By the 1894-1895 winter season, 66 Marlborough was the home of Miss Sarah Alice Brown and Miss Amelia Lucy Owen, who operated a college preparatory school for young ladies at the house.
 They both had graduated from Smith College in 1881 and had founded the school in 1887 at 76 Marlborough.
+S. Alice Brown’s mother, Eliza Ann (Alexander) Brown, widow of Edwin R. Brown, lived with them.

-Her mother, Eliza Ann (Alexander) Brown, widow of Edwin R. Brown, lived with them.
-By 1900, they had been joined by Sarah Brown’s first cousin, Helen Alexander (daughter of her maternal uncle, Ewing Alexander); she was a nurse.
+By 1900, they had been joined by S. Alice Brown’s first cousin, Helen Alexander (daughter of her maternal uncle, Ewin Alexander, Jr.); she was a nurse.

 Also living at 66 Marlborough by 1900 were Winifred Alexander, a teacher in the school, and her brother, Thornton Alexander, a law student at Harvard.
 They were the children of De Alva Stanwood Alexander and were not closely related to Eliza Ann (Alexander) Brown.

 Amelia Owen continued to live at 66 Marlborough until her marriage in July of 1901 to James Sullivan, also a teacher.
 After their marriage, they lived in New York City.

-Israel Tisdale Talbot had died in July of 1899 and Emily Talbot had died in October of 1900, and on September 17, 1901, Sarah Alice Brown purchased 66 Marlborough from Emily Talbot’s estate.
+Israel Tisdale Talbot had died in July of 1899 and Emily Talbot had died in October of 1900, and on September 17, 1901, S. Alice Brown purchased 66 Marlborough from Emily Talbot’s estate.

 Thornton Alexander graduated in 1902.
 He married in August of 1903 to Sarah Estabrook Galloway, a stage actress who performed under the name of Estabrook Galloway, and became a lawyer in California.
-Helen Alexander and Winifred Alexander continued to live at 66 Marlborough with Sarah Alice Brown, along with several other teachers in 1905, and probably later.
+Helen Alexander and Winifred Alexander continued to live at 66 Marlborough with S. Alice Brown until about 1907.

-On September 26, 1914, 66 Marlborough was purchased from Sarah Alice Brown by Margaret (McCulloch) Sturgis, widow of Russell Sturgis, Jr. Their unmarried children – James McCulloch Sturgis, an advertising agent, and Lucy Codman Sturgis – lived with her.
+On September 26, 1914, 66 Marlborough was purchased from S, Alice Brown by Margaret (McCulloch) Sturgis, widow of Russell Sturgis, Jr. Their unmarried children – James McCulloch Sturgis, an advertising agent, and Lucy Codman Sturgis – lived with her.
 They previously had lived at the Hotel Hamilton at 260 Clarendon.
 They also maintained a home, Sunny Waters, in Manchester, Massachusetts.